What treatment's best for hyperactive preschoolers?

 Researchers found medications improved young children's behaviors but put them at risk for mood and growth problems.
 Training that teaches parents to understand their children's needs, however, did the same without side effects.

-"Training also helps the parent feel more confident," said Dr. Alice Charach, the study's lead author from the Hospital for Sick Children in Toronto.
+"Training also helps the parent feel more confident," said Dr. Alison Charach, the study's lead author from the Hospital for Sick Children in Toronto.

 Children with ADHD tend to have a hard time paying attention, to be forgetful, fidget and be easily distracted, to the point that it creates problems at school, at home and with their friends.